Koil Energy Solutions, Inc. Announces Fourth Quarter and Full-Year 2022 Results

-/EIN News/ -- HOUSTON, March 30, 2023 (GLOBE NEWSWIRE) -- Koil Energy Solutions, Inc. (OTCQB: KLNG) (“Koil Energy” or the “Company”), a specialist in deepwater production and distribution equipment and services, today reported results for the year ended December 31, 2022.
+HOUSTON, March 30, 2023 (GLOBE NEWSWIRE) -- Koil Energy Solutions, Inc. KLNG ("Koil Energy" or the "Company"), a specialist in deepwater production and distribution equipment and services, today reported results for the year ended December 31, 2022.

 Koil Energy at a Glance: